Fellowship Place’s mission is to help adults with mental

 • Secure adequate general operating funds from private sources to maintain current staff & service levels (no staff lay-offs or reduction in hours of operation)

-•Explore the development of targeted services for older adults who have a mental illness and adults on the autism spectrum
+•Explore development of targeted services for older adults with mental illness & adults on the autism spectrum

-• Funding of Healthy Meals Initiative, so that we may continue to incorporate healthy choices into the diets of the men & women we serve, to address the serious health problems associated with their illness.
+• Funding of our Healthy Meals Initiative, so we may continue to incorporate healthy choices into the diets of the men & women we serve to address the serious health problems associated with their illness.
 Access to food & nutrition are vital to improving their health & wellness, yet nearly all served are unable to afford their daily meals.

 • Securing general operating funds to maintain level of services and current staffing levels, as well as funds to continue Salary Enhancement project to retain existing quality staff and remaining competitive in attracting future hires.